vincent-herlemont/native_model/README.md

 Native model has
 been designed to have a minimal and constant overhead.
 That means that the overhead is the same whatever the size of the data.
-Under the wood we use the [zerocopy](https://docs.rs/zerocopy/latest/zerocopy/) crate to avoid unnecessary copies.
+Under the hood we use the [zerocopy](https://docs.rs/zerocopy/latest/zerocopy/) crate to avoid unnecessary copies.

 👉 To know the total time of the encode/decode, you need to add the time of your serialization format.